YU-Zhejian/art_modern/Readme.md

 4 files, namely `e_coli_wgs_se.0.fastq`, `e_coli_wgs_se.1.fastq`, `e_coli_wgs_se.2.fastq`, and `e_coli_wgs_se.3.fastq` will be generated in `opt/build_release-mpi/` directory.
 Each file corresponds to the output from each MPI process (rank 0 to rank 3).
 This behavior is the same for other output files (e.g., PWA, SAM/BAM).

-**NOTE** In the avove example, the actual number of threads used in simulation will be 16 (4 MPI processes * 4 threads per process) since we've specified `--parallel 4`.
+**NOTE** In the above example, the actual number of threads used in simulation will be 16 (4 MPI processes * 4 threads per process) since we've specified `--parallel 4`.

 ### Other Differences Between MPI and Non-MPI Versions

-- The simulator will not be able to support UNIX devices and/or redirctions for input/output files.
+- The simulator will not be able to support UNIX devices and/or redirections for input/output files.
 So, even if your input is enormous, you have to write it to a physical file first.
 However, as most HPC clusters use distributed file systems, this should not be a big problem.
 - Logging issues: Only log messages from rank 0 process will be printed to standard error.
 Other ranks' log messages will be written to disk (If environment variable `ART_NO_LOG_DIR` is not set) or discarded (If environment variable `ART_NO_LOG_DIR` is set).

 ## What's Next?